-The specification and estimation results for the NCSTAR models can be found in Table III.
+The specification and estimation results for the NCSTAR models can be found in Table 3.
 This table shows, for each series, the estimated number of hidden units (h), the p-value of the LM test of serial correlation of order r in the residuals $(LM_F^{iid}(r))$, the p-value of the LM test of parameter constancy (LM_F^{pc}) , the p-value of the LM test of homocedasticity (LM_F^{σ}) , the p-value of the Jarque-Bera (JB) test of normality of the residuals, and, finally, the estimated residual standard deviation.

-Analyzing the results in Table III, we observe that all the estimated models have uncorrelated errors at 0.01 level.
+Analysing the results in Table 3, we observe that all the estimated models have uncorrelated errors at 0.01 level.
 Only Sweden and Australia have evidence of serial correlated errors (of order 1) at 0.05 level.
-The hypothesis of parameter constancy is rejected at 0.05 level but not at 0.01 level for France

-Fig. 2. p-value of the linearity test.
+The hypothesis of parameter constancy is rejected at 0.05 level but not at 0.01 level for France and Australia.
+The only case where the null hypothesis of homoscedasticity is rejected (at 0.05 level) is France.
+Due the fact that the null hypothesis of serial independence, parameter constancy, and homoscedasticity are not strongly rejected (see the p-values of the tests) we do not take this into account and we accept the estimated models as our final specifications.
+Figure 3 shows, for each model, the scatter plot of the transition function versus the linear combination of transition variables.
+With few exceptions, the transitions between regimes are rather smooth.